Destiny 2 post-release content: Limited-time events

 Like the original Destiny, Destiny 2 features a number of limited-time events throughout each year.
-With the introduction of the seasonal model in Year 2, there is at least one main limited-time event each season.
+With the introduction of the seasonal model in Year 2, later episodes in Year 7, there is at least one main limited-time event each season/episode.
 Since the second Dawning event (December 2018 – January 2019), NPC Eva Levante has served as the main vendor for the majority of these events.
-Additionally, and with the exception of the Faction Rallies, the Tower social space is redecorated for these events—the former Farm social space also saw a redecoration during The Dawning event, but that social space was removed and entered into the Destiny Content Vault in November 2020.
-During Season of the Haunted in Year 5, Bungie introduced Triumph Seals for the four main seasonal events (Guardian Games, Solstice, Festival of the Lost, and The Dawning).
+Additionally, and with the exception of the Faction Rallies, the Tower social space is redecorated for these events—the Farm social space also saw a redecoration during The Dawning event, but that social space was removed and entered into the Destiny Content Vault in November 2020 (although it was briefly unvaulted in Season of Defiance in Year 6).
+During Season of the Haunted in Year 5, Bungie introduced Triumph Seals for the four main seasonal events (Guardian Games, Solstice, Festival of the Lost, and The Dawning), which can be gilded, as well as one overall Triumph Seal for completing activities from all four events.

 Faction Rally

-Faction Rallies were a new periodical one-week event for Destiny 2.
-The event let players pledge their allegiance to one of three factions, Dead Orbit, Future War Cult, or New Monarchy—these factions were in the original Destiny with faction vendors that could be accessed at anytime.
+Faction Rallies were a periodical one-week event for Destiny 2.
+The event let players pledge their allegiance to one of three factions: Dead Orbit, Future War Cult, or New Monarchy—these factions were in the original Destiny with faction vendors that could be accessed at anytime.
 The faction vendors from the original Destiny also returned to reprise their roles: Arach Jalaal of Dead Orbit, Lakshmi-2 of Future War Cult, and Executor Hideo of New Monarchy.
 After pledging allegiance to a faction, players completed various activities to earn experience points, which would in turn reward faction tokens to unlock special packages from the pledged faction.
 The faction with the most points by the end of the week earned a discount on a powerful weapon from the faction while players who had pledged to a losing faction could still purchase the weapon but for a much higher price (players of the winning faction could purchase the weapon for 1,000 Glimmer whereas players of the losing factions had to pay 50,000 Glimmer).

 A total of eight Faction Rallies occurred throughout Year 1 of the game but were removed in Year 2.
-The first Faction Rally occurred from September 26–October 2, 2017, then the second from November 7–13, the third from January 16–22, 2018, the fourth from February 20–26, the fifth from March 20–26, the sixth from June 5–11, the seventh from June 26–July 3, and the last occurring from July 17–24.
+The first Faction Rally occurred from September 26 to October 2, 2017, then the second from November 7–13, the third from January 16–22, 2018, the fourth from February 20–26, the fifth from March 20–26, the sixth from June 5–11, the seventh from June 26 to July 3, and the last occurring from July 17–24.
 In August 2018, Bungie announced that the event would go on hiatus for season 4 of the game.
 However, it remained in hiatus until February 2020 when game director Luke Smith confirmed that there were no plans to bring back Faction Rallies.
 Furthermore, at the conclusion of Season of the Splicer in August 2021, Lakshmi-2 was killed in battle and the three factions left Earth.